 The lymphatic system is closely interconnected with the cardiovascular system, working in concert to maintain fluid balance and support immune function.
 Lymphatic vessels parallel blood vessels, and both systems share a close anatomical and functional relationship.

 The lymphatic system returns filtered lymph back to the bloodstream via two main ducts: the thoracic duct and the right lymphatic duct.
 These ducts empty into large veins, ensuring that the collected lymph rejoins the circulation.
-The coordination between the lymphatic and cardiovascular systems is crucial for maintaining the integrity of the body's internal and responding to external threats.
+The coordination between the lymphatic and cardiovascular systems is crucial for maintaining the integrity of the body's internal environment and responding to external threats.

 Role in Inflammatory Response